Macroscopic properties of equity markets: stylized facts and portfolio performance: Data

 \section{Data}

 In this paper we focus on the US equity market for which detailed daily data is provided by the Center for Research in Securities Prices (CRSP).\footnote{The CRSP US Stock Databases can be accessed on the following website: \url{https://www.crsp.org/products/research-products/crsp-us-stock-databases}.} The CRSP database contains, among other attributes, the daily market capitalizations and returns of traded stocks listed on major US exchanges including NYSE, NYSE American, NASDAQ, NYSE Arca and BATS.
+It does not contain data for private companies that are not listed on stock exchanges.
 Dividends, corporate actions and delisting events are also included.
+Following \cite{RX20}, we implicitly treat the impact of corporate actions on portfolio performance through the CRSP fields \textsf{ret} and \textsf{dlret} corresponding to returns and delisting returns, respectively, that take into account these effects.
 We recommend Ruf's Python notebooks \cite{R24} for an accessible tutorial of the database.
-Following \cite{RX20}, we restrict to {\it common stocks} (more precisely, the securities with CRSP share codes (\texttt{shrcd}) 10, 11 and 12) and exclude other securities such as closed-end funds and REITs.
+As in \cite{RX20}, we restrict to {\it common stocks} (more precisely, the securities with CRSP share codes (\texttt{shrcd}) 10, 11 and 12) and exclude other securities such as closed-end funds and REITs.
 While the data of NYSE stocks dates back to December 1925, stocks from NYSE American were included in CRSP starting July 1962 (and NASDAQ stocks in December 1972).
 NYSE Arca stocks were added in March 2006 but the effect was minor.
-For the purposes of this paper our data-set consists of the common stocks in the CRSP database from 1962-01-02 to 2023-12-29.
+For the purposes of this paper our data-set consists of the common stocks in the CRSP database from 1962-01-02 to 2024-12-31.
 Figure \ref{fig:data} provides an overview of our CRSP data-set.
 For each trading day $t$, let $\mathcal{A}_t$ be the set of all stocks which are traded on day $t$; we call it the {\it CRSP universe} on day $t$ and emphasize that it varies over time.
 We may think of each $i \in \mathcal{A}_t$ as the name or unique identifier of a listed company.
 As will be seen later, the inflow and outflow of stocks are highly relevant to the stylized features as well as the overall stability of the market.
 For $i \in \mathcal{A}_t$, let $X_i(t) > 0$ be the market capitalization of stock $i$ at the start of day $t$; it is, by definition, the product of the stock price and the number of outstanding shares.
-Despite the large number of stocks, the majority of market capital is concentrated in a relatively small number of the largest stocks.
-For example, throughout 2000--2023 the largest $1000$ stocks generally represent more than $90\%$ of the total market capitalization $\sum_{i \in \mathcal{A}_t} X_i(t)$.
-The concentration of capital among the stocks can be quantified using the concept of {\it market diversity} (Section \ref{sec:diversity}).